linkFISH-Consulting/dbt-lf_utils/README.md

 ## Developing

+### Custom Macros
+- Our custom macros live direclty in the `macros` folder.
+- Each macro has one or more unit tests in `models/unit_tests`.
+- Tests mostly consist of a `.yml` specifying inputs and expected outputs, and a `.sql` that defines the test logic.
+- Most tests rely on the `_dummy_source` model, which is a mock table with a few columns and rows that is needed to define the schema of _potential_ inputs.
+(It's a dbt limitation we have to live with.)

+### Patches
+- In some cases, we need to add dispatch functions to make other tools work on all our backends.
+- The main use case is to make functions from dbt utils work on mssql.
+- These dispatch functions live under `macros/patches` with tests in `models/unit_tests/patches`.

 ### Guidelines:
 - Let's not add default adapters.
 This helps catching errors early, already when developing, and not only running the model and finding broken data.